blangwell/backend-readme/README.md

 app.use('/likes', require('.controllers/likes'));
 ```
 Now we do not need to specify `/likes/animals` or `/likes/foods` in our URL pattern, because the Middleware is making our `controllers/likes` route do the rest.

+### CRUD (Create Update Read Delete)

+### ORM (Object Relational Mappers)
+An Object Relational Mapper creates a 'map' that represents databases via JavaScript objects.
+When we use an ORM we can use JavaScript to CRUD data instead of writing SQL queries.

+#### Sequelize
+*Sequelize* is an ORM written in JavaScript that is used in Node.js to work with relational databases like Postgres.
+With sequelize we can represent `models` (tables) and the data inside of them, represent how models are associated with eachother, validate data prior to adding to the database, and perform general database tasks in an OO fashion.

+#### Modles
+A *Model* is a JS object that maps to a table (data relation) in a database.
+A model is kind of like the blueprint for each row of data contained in the table.
+Each instance of a model represents a row of data.